 - The somatic phase consists of either a unicellular thallus or a non-septate coenocytic mycelium.
 The septa usually remain suppressed in the actively growing stage.

 - Asexual reproduction takes place by sporangiospores and sometimes by conidia.
-The sporangiospores are motile (zoospores) in aquatic species and non-motile in the terrestrial species.
+The sporangiospores are motile (zoospores) in aquatic species and non-motile in terrestrial species.

-- The spore producing units are usually not grouped into a complex fructification.
+- The spore-producing units are usually not grouped into a complex fructification.

 - Sexual reproduction, when present, is either isogamous or heterogamous.